A Unified Multi-Task Semantic Communication System for Multimodal Data: Simulation Results

-To verify the effectiveness of U-DeepSC, we test our U-DeepSC on the aforementioned six tasks, and each corresponding to a datasets.
-In particular, CIFAR-10 datasets are adopted for image classification and image reconstruction tasks, respectively.
-For the text reconstruction and sentiment analysis, the proceedings of the European Parliament and the SST-2 datasets are used, respectively.
-Moreover, the VQAv2 dataset is used for the VQA task.
-For the video task, we employ the MOSI dataset.
 For comparison, three benchmarks are considered. \begin{itemize} \item Conventional methods: This is the conventional separate source-channel coding.
-For the image data, the joint photographic experts group (JPEG) and the low-density parity-check code (LDPC) are adopted as image source coding and image channel coding, respectively.
-In addition, for the images in the video, we adopt the H.264 video compression codecs for source coding.
+For the image data, the joint photographic experts group (JPEG) and low-density parity-check code (LDPC) are adopted as image source coding and image channel coding, respectively.
+In addition, for video, we adopt the H.264 video compression codecs for source coding.
 For the text data, the 8-bit unicode transformation format (UTF-8) encoding and the Turbo coding are adopted as the text source coding and text channel coding, respectively.
 For the speech signal, 16-bits pulse code modulation (PCM) and LDPC are employed as the source coding and channel coding, respectively.
 Moreover, the coding rate of channel coding is selected as $\nicefrac{1}{2}$.

 \item T-DeepSC: The task-oriented deep learning enabled semantic communication (T-DeepSC) designed for a specific task with the same architecture as U-DeepSC and is implemented by separately trained U-DeepSC.